RicoMontulet/GTA5Event/README.md

 	- U : Update ROI polygon with the sphere's location
 	- K : Remove last ROI point from current location

+### Post processing
+To load the data in python please have a look in the [post processing code](postprocessing/main.py).

 ## APPENDIX:
 ### Stencil (bitmap):